- If I enrolled in an online course, do I need to attend the course meeting in OPUS?

 Spring 2021 Graduates

 All Oxford Spring 2021 degree candidates planning to take summer school classes at Emory will need to inform the Advising Support Center for your Summer 2021 enrollment access to be granted.
 If you have not applied for graduation, we will not be able to grant you your access to enroll for Summer classes.

 Emory and transient students must enroll for at least six (6) hours to be eligible and considered for financial aid in the summer.

 - Emory students - a separate financial application for summer is NOT necessary.
-Once you register for summer classes on OPUS, your financial aid is reviewed and considered if you receive aid during the year.
+Once you enroll in summer classes on OPUS, your financial aid is reviewed and considered if you receive aid during the year.
 Students are strongly encouraged to enroll in all the hours they intend to take during the summer, so they can be considered for the maximum aid.
 Federal work-study or PELL grant is not available during the summer.

 Yes, the payment plan is available in the summer IF you are enrolled for both six-week summer sessions.
 Please refer to Student Financial Services for more information and eligibility.

 Office of International and Summer Programs (OISP) 550 Asbury Circle, Candler Library, Suite 200.

-Summer tuition and fees must be paid by May 24, 2019 to avoid cancellation.
-Students who register in person on May 20 or July 1 must pay their tuition and fees at registration.
-Please refer to the Student Financial Services web site for deadlines, policy information, and refund schedule (be sure to click on the withdrawal schedule tab).
+Summer tuition and fees must be paid before or by the drop/add deadline to avoid cancellation.
+Students who enroll in person on May 11, May 17 or June 28 must pay their tuition and fees at that time.
+Please refer to the Student Financial Services for deadlines, policy information, and refund schedule.

 Emory College of Arts and Sciences